-Overall employment of podiatrists is projected to grow 2 percent from 2021 to 2031 according to the U.S. Bureau of Labor Statistics.
+Overall employment of podiatrists is projected to show little or no change from 2022 to 2032 according to the U.S. Bureau of Labor Statistics.
 This is slower than the average growth rate for all occupations.

 Continued growth in the demand for medical and surgical care of the foot and ankle will stem from the aging population.
 Podiatrists will also be needed to treat patients with foot and ankle conditions caused by chronic conditions, such as diabetes and obesity.

 Podiatrists must have a Doctor of Podiatric Medicine (DPM) degree from an accredited college of podiatric medicine.
 A DPM degree program takes 4 years to complete.
 In 2017, there were 9 colleges of podiatric medicine accredited by the Council on Podiatric Medical Education.